plotly/dash/CONTRIBUTING.md

 ## [Checklists](http://rs.io/unreasonable-effectiveness-of-checklists/)
 **Beginner tip:** _Copy and paste this section as a comment in your PR, then check off the boxes as you go!_
 ### Pre-Merge checklist
-- [ ] All tests on CircleCI have passed.
-- [ ] All visual regression differences have been approved.

 - [ ] If changes are significant, a release candidate has been created and posted to Slack, the Plotly forums, and at the very top of the pull request.
 - [ ] You have updated the `dash/version.py` file and the top of `CHANGELOG.md`.
 For larger additions, your `CHANGELOG.md` entry includes sample code about how the feature works.
 The entry should also link to the original pull request(s).
 - [ ] Two people have :dancer:'d the pull request.
 You can be one of these people if you are a Dash core contributor.